Animenosekai/useragents/README.md

 You will need to have Python installed on your computer to use this software

-According to Vermin, Python 3.0 or higher is needed to use `useragents` even if it does work on Python 2.
+According to Vermin, Python 3.0 or higher is needed to use `pyuseragents` even if it does work on Python 2.

-Always check if your Python version works with `useragents` before using it in production
+Always check if your Python version works with `pyuseragents` before using it in production

 *Tested manually on `Python 2.7` and `Python 3.9`*